benedictaudeogu/Projects/BudgetTracker/ReadMe.md

 # Full Stack Budget Tracker Web App - Started 10/2023
   * Utilizing Plaid API to fetch real banking data
       * First developing in sandbox environment
-  * Building in Java/Springboot and React
+  * Backend in Java/Springboot and React
+  * Frontend in React
   * Database is MySQL
-  * Goal is to achieve something better than YNAB, but for free
+  * Goal is to achieve result similar to YNAB, but for free

 ## Features To Add
 1. Income Streams tracker